VivianDee/EasyBill/README.md

 ```bash
 php artisan test
 ```
+### Modular Service-Based Architecture

+In this application, each feature (like `Users` and `Transactions`) is organized into core components that work together efficiently:

+- **Controllers**: These receive incoming API requests, delegate tasks to the appropriate Modules, and return the results as API responses.

+- **Modules**: Each Module encapsulates the functionality related to a feature, making it easier to manage and scale.
+For example, the `UserModule` contains everything related to user management, excluding authentication.

+- **Services**: The Services perform the actual work. `Controllers` call the `Modules` which calls the `Services` to handle the tasks, manipulate data or performing specific actions.

+- **Resources**: They interact with the database using Eloquent models to ensure that the data returned is structured correctly and includes only the necessary information.

+- **Helpers**: Helper functions or methods assist with common tasks e.g `ResponseHelper` which is used to standardize API responses across the application.

+- **Enums**: Enums provide a clear way to handle predefined values.
+For example, the `AccountType` enum defines the different types of user accounts.

+- **Middleware**: Middleware acts as a filter for incoming requests.
+The `VerifyApiKey` middleware checks for a valid API key in the request headers.
+It acts as an extra layer of security.

+- **Models**: Models represent the structure of the database tables using Eloquent ORM.

+This structured approach helps maintain a clean separation of concerns, making it easier to update features and scale the application as needed.

 ### Conclusion

-This project demonstrates the ability to create a secure and functional API using Laravel.
+This project demonstrates my ability to create a secure and functional API using Laravel.
 The structure is modular, making it easy to extend functionality in the future.